StefanSuess/VSPOT-AndroidApp/README.md

 ## Acknowledgments
 * Project partner and "frontend god": Daniel Sixl https://github.com/Sixl-Daniel
 * For the christmas hat in the logo: Icon made by Pixel perfect from www.flaticon.com
-* Accompanying website for the app: https://github.com/Sixl-Daniel/FST-Projekt-VSPOT
+* Accompanying web app for the android app: https://github.com/Sixl-Daniel/FST-Projekt-VSPOT